 - Onion

-- Cane sugar -> You need it to caramelize the root veggies.
+- Cane sugar → You need this to caramelize the root veggies.

 - Vegetable broth

-- Bay leaves -> They are essential.
-While I cannot grasp exactly what is it that bay leaves add to the dish, Bon Appetite did a pretty good job at it for me.
-“Bay leaves have a minty flavor (somewhere between spearmint and menthol) with subtle hints of black pepper and Christmas tree pine.
+- Bay leaves → These are essential.
+Bon Appetite did a pretty good job at describing what they do: “Bay leaves have a minty flavor (somewhere between spearmint and menthol) with subtle hints of black pepper and Christmas tree pine.
 They add a subtle bitterness that keeps heavy soups and stews from being so, well, heavy.”

 - Lemon juice